Greetings to make elders love you this Chinese New Year

 In short, you are wishing the other party plenty of luck and a happy year ahead.

 A wordplay on 前途无量 (qián tú wú liàng), wish your elders a promising future with boundless prospects – great for those venturing into a new business!

 福 means blessings while 寿 means to live a prosperous life.
 When combined with 双全, you are wishing them the best of both worlds.

 Want to wish your elders longevity and blessings in the new year?
 This greeting is perfect for that.

-Translating to be lively, this greeting can be used to wish for your elders to be full of energy and active.
+This greeting can be used to wish for your elders to be full of energy and active.

-If you hope to see your elders being happy in the Year of the Ox, you can wish them this.
+If you hope to see your elders being happy in the Year of the Rabbit, you can wish them this.
 It translates to may your year be filled with an abundance of smiles and laughter.